MicrosoftDocs/cpp-docs/docs/standard-library/view-classes.md

 A view can be copied, assigned, and destroyed in constant time no matter how many elements it contains.
 This is because a view doesn't own the elements that it refers to, so it doesn't need to make a copy.
 This is also why you can compose views without a performance penalty.

-You typically create a view by using a [range adapter](range-adaptors.md).
-Range adapters are the intended way to create a view, are easier to use than instantiating the view classes directly, and are sometimes more efficient than instantiating the view classes directly.
+You typically create a view by using a [range adaptor](range-adaptors.md).
+Range adaptors are the intended way to create a view, are easier to use than instantiating the view classes directly, and are sometimes more efficient than instantiating the view classes directly.
 The view classes are exposed directly in case you need to create your own custom view type based on an existing view type.

 Here's a brief example of creating a view of the squares of the elements that are divisible by three in a vector: